mpvnet-player/mpv.net/Manual.md

 libmpv provides the majority of the features of the mpv media player, a fork of mplayer. mpv focuses on the usage of the command line interface, mpv.net retains the ability to be used from the command line and adds a simple and easy to use GUI on top of it.

-mpv.net is ment to be a small single person project.
+mpv.net is meant to be a small single person project.

 ### Target Audience